frankthvandeven/VenturaSQL/README.md

 # VenturaSQL
 The 3-tier SQL framework for C# projects.

 Where an ORM binds to columns properties dynamically, VenturaSQL is static and the mapping is already done at compile time.
 With a runtime DLL of less than 100KB you can use both an ORM and VenturaSQL in the same project.
 Both approaches have their unique benefits.
-Use VenturaSQL when:
+Use VenturaSQL:

++ For building rich browser-based app with *Blazor WebAssembly*.
+Use recordsets with advanced modification tracking.
-+ Raw performance is needed.
-VenturaSQL uses optimized binary data transfer and static binding instead of reflection.
-When saving changes, only modified column data is sent to the server.
++ For Raw performance.
+VenturaSQL uses optimized binary data transfer and generated static C# code instead of dynamic binding with reflection.
-+ Entering SQL statements (or complete scripts) in the VenturaSQL Studio editor is an acceptable starting point for implementing your data access API.
++ When you want to work with SQL statements or scripts in the VenturaSQL Studio editor.
-+ You don't want to spend time writing Web API controller code.
++ When you don't want to spend time writing Web API controller code.

 Read [Making the case for VenturaSQL](https://sysdev.nl/making-the-case-for-venturasql/) article for a comparison between VenturaSQL and ORM.
 The article explains the difference between approaches, and what solution to choose depending on the scenario.

 The only requirement for using VenturaSQL is that the client must be able to run C# code.
-A browser running C# code with Blazor WebAssembly is supported, but a browser only running JavaScript is not supported.
+A browser running only JavaScript is not supported.

 VenturaSQL can use any ADO.NET data provider, but currently the only tested providers are:
 + System.Data.SqlClient (Microsoft SQL Server)